DayvonAllen/new-docker-master-cheatsheet/commands.md

 ## Docker Networks: DNS and How Containers Find Each Other
 - We just specify the container names to communicate in the same Virtual Network.
+- When using the default network the containers cannot communicate by default, but they can when you create your own network(should create your own network, good practice)
 - `docker container ls`
 - `docker network inspect TAB COMPLETION`
 - `docker container run -d --name my_nginx --network my_app_net nginx`